 You can also start a super pension (income stream) before the age of 60 (subject to satisfying the minimum payment rules), which enables you to access a 15% tax offset on the pension payments you receive (assuming you have reached your preservation age).
 The 15% pension tax offset does not apply to super pensions started before preservation age, or if the super pension is from an untaxed source (certain public sector funds).

 Note for public servants: If you are, or were, a long-term public servant, you may receive part of your super as an ‘untaxed benefit’.
 An untaxed benefit is a benefit that hasn’t been subject to contributions tax or earnings tax, while a ‘taxed benefit’ has been subject to contributions and earnings tax.
 Some public sector superannuation schemes (now closed to new members) haven’t paid these super taxes on employer contributions that are in excess of Superannuation Guarantee contribution requirements.
 This is because the additional employer contributions aren’t paid by the federal government until the benefit is payable.
 Untaxed benefits paid from such schemes are then hit with a higher tax when paid out as super benefits (when the government finally hands over the cash), to recoup the super taxes.
 If you belong to an ‘untaxed’ super scheme, then check with your super fund about your entitlements.
+You can also refer to SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap.

 For more information on how your super benefits are taxed when withdrawing super before the age of 60, including a handy summary table of applicable super taxes, see SuperGuide articles Retiring before the age of 60: the tax deal and Super tax tables: When UNDER 60 years of age.